Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups: Computations in practice for various -Lie algebras

 subalgebras of index $p^{a+2}$ for $0\leq a\leq c-1$.
 Finally we get $p^{c}$ subalgebras of index $p^{c}$ from

 Thus we get

 as required. \end{proof}

-It matches with a result by Berkovich \cite{Berkovich/90} that if $G$ is a group of order $p^{m}$ and exponent $p$, then the number of subgroups of order $p^{n}$ for $2\leq n\leq m-2$ is congruent to $1+p+2p^{2}$ modulo $p^{3}$. \begin{rem} Similar to the ideal case, the original local subalgebra zeta function $\zeta_{M_{c}(\Zp)}^{\leq}(s)$ is only known for $c\leq4$. \end{rem}
+\begin{rem} For primes $p>c$, our formula matches with a result by Berkovich \cite{Berkovich/90} that if $G$ is a group of order $p^{m}$ and exponent $p$, then the number of subgroups of order $p^{n}$ for $2\leq n\leq m-2$ is congruent to $1+p+2p^{2}$ modulo $p^{3}$.
+Similar to the ideal case, the local subalgebra zeta function $\zeta_{M_{c}(\Zp)}^{\leq}(s)$ is only known for $c\leq4$, first computed in \cite{Taylor/01}. \end{rem}